Art-Sells/Arells/README.md

 Arells exists because it believes ***it's wrong for investors to lose money selling their cryptocurrencies, especially during Bear Markets.***

 ### Solution:
 A cryptocurrency marketplace that helps render bear markets obsolete.
-Arells is working on achieving this through an innovation called **Holding Price**.
+Arells is working on achieving this through an innovation called **HPM (Holding Price Mechanism)**.

-## Holding Price (Mechanism):
+## HPM
-Holds a token's price after purchase limiting the erasure of its value.
+Holds the highest token's price after purchase limiting the erasure of its value thus introducing new mechanisms to help it achieve this feat:

 ### Vatop = Value At Time of Purchase
 - **cVatop** = Corresponding Vatop